In This Section

 First offenses of academic misconduct in the context of a course will be dealt with by the course’s instructor.
 Instructors are expected to inform the Academic Affairs Office of any instance of alleged academic misconduct.

 Once a faculty member has made a determination of academic misconduct, students will be informed as soon as reasonably possible of the offense and penalty in writing and may appeal in writing to the instructor within 72 hours.
 Penalties for the first offense may range from failing the particular assignment at issue to failing the course.

-Should the faculty member or the student wish to appeal the decision of the department chair (or that of the Director for Graduate and Profesional Studies Education), that appeal should be made in writing to the Chief Academic Officer within one calendar week of the department chair’s decision.
+Should the faculty member or the student wish to appeal the decision of the department chair (or that of the Senior Director of Business Development Education), that appeal should be made in writing to the Chief Academic Officer within one calendar week of the department chair’s decision.
 The decision of the Chief Academic Officer is final.

 Students who are reported to the Academic Affairs Office for an alleged second offense (or any alleged subsequent offense) will have their cases automatically referred to the Academic Affairs committee for review.
 In cases where the Chief Academic Officer has been involved in a formal appeal of the incident in question, he or she will be replaced on the committee by the Chief Student Affairs Officer.
 The Academic Affairs committee may choose to recommend an additional penalty to include academic disciplinary probation or dismissal.